n2048-creative-technology/blender-robstride/README.md

 Save/Load Configuration
 - Save writes a JSON file containing:
   - CAN settings: interface (stored but hidden in the panel), channel, bitrate
-  - nodes: for each node — id, name, linked object name, mode, kp, ki, kd, scale, offset
+  - nodes: for each node — id, name, linked object name, mode, scale, offset
 - Load reads the JSON, applies CAN preferences, replaces the node list, and relinks objects by name if they exist in the scene.

 Example schema: